 Cycling to Get Healthy?
 Tips for Avoiding Neck and Knee Pain

 Biking is an excellent form of cardio exercise.
 Cycling for health is easy on the joints, but still gets your heart rate up.
-And if you’ve got bad knees, it’s the perfect kind of low-impact exercise to boost your health without aggravating or increasing your pain levels.
+And if you’ve got bad knees or hips, it’s the perfect kind of low-impact exercise to boost your health without aggravating or increasing your pain levels.

 How do you know your bike fit isn’t right?